 Until I met my husband, I had never heard of anyone riding a train.
-I don’t mean riding a train to get somewhere, but riding it for the sheer pleasure; such as taking a weekend trip to Chicago and never going to The Art Institute, or stopping for Chicago-style pizza.
+I don’t mean riding a train to get somewhere, but riding it for the sheer pleasure.
+Imagine my husband taking a weekend trip to Chicago and never going to The Art Institute.
+He never got off the train to stop for Chicago-style pizza!
 Needless to say, this came as quite a surprise to me.

 The Secret World of Railfans

 He introduced me to the world of Railfans.
 These are the train enthusiasts who run model layouts and collect memorabilia such as timetables and menus.
 Like many, he pours over history and lore in books and magazines, and rides and photographs trains as often as he can.

 When my son was a toddler, he took up the mantle.
 He sat happily on his daddy’s lap pouring over such children’s classics as “Steel Rails to the Sunrise.”
 He, too, loved explaining all about “cab forwards” (locomotives whose engineer’s cabin is at the extreme front) to his very patient grandmother.

 I’m still not sure I understand the passion, but I know it’s very real.
 Now that my adult son has moved on to interests of his own, he still loves to ride a train, especially with his dad, who entertains him with tidbits of esoteric information.
 Even if your family doesn’t include “Railfans,” riding behind powerful, steam-spouting locomotives, listening to signal-blowing horns and feeling the rhythm of the rails holds a tremendous allure for most young children, and many of their dads.